Fujax/CSE13S-Huffman-Tests/README.md

 # Description
 This repository contains multiple C files that are meant to test other C files used in the Huffman coding assignment for CSE13S Winter 2022

+Note: These files are small test cases and do not account for edge and corner cases for this assignment.
+These files should be used before moving on to the encoder and decoder.
 # Files required
 ```
 node.c/h